-Lymphatic sclerotherapy
+Orbital sclerotherapy

-This information sheet explains about lymphatic sclerotherapy, why it might be suggested and what to expect when your child comes to Great Ormond Street Hospital (GOSH) for treatment.
-Sclerotherapy is also used to treat malformations around the eye (orbital sclerotherapy) and other types of malformation (venous malformations) elsewhere.
+This information sheet explains about orbital sclerotherapy, why it might be suggested and what to expect when your child comes to Great Ormond Street Hospital (GOSH) for the procedure.
+Sclerotherapy is also used to treat lymphatic malformations and venous malformations elsewhere in the body.
 Information about these procedures is also available.

-What is lymphatic sclerotherapy and why is it needed?
+What is orbital sclerotherapy and why is it needed?

-Lymphatic sclerotherapy is a procedure used to treat lymphatic malformations.
-Lymphatic malformations (sometimes referred to as cystic hygromas) are a collection of small cysts.
+Orbital sclerotherapy is a procedure used to treat a vascular malformation affecting the eye socket (orbit).
+Usually vascular malformations around the orbit are a collection of small cysts behind the eye.
 These are congenital, that is, they were present when your child was born.
 The cysts are filled with a clear fluid similar to the fluid in a blister.
-A medicine is injected into the cysts, which irritates them encouraging them to scar and shrink.
+A medicine is injected into the malformation, which irritates them encouraging them to scar and shrink.